FAQ

 What happens to my sample after I send it back?

 We will keep your saliva sample in a secure laboratory, and if it passes quality control, we will extract DNA from it.
-Research staff may separate the samples into smaller amounts and freeze them, so they will be available for research for an indefinite period of time.
+Research staff may separate the samples into smaller amounts and freeze them, so they will be available for research for an indefinite period.
 The samples will be stripped of your personal identifying information and labeled with a unique study identification number.

 How is SPARK protecting my data?